 - People with evidence of liver disease (persistently elevated alanine aminotransferase level)

-- People who have had a needle-stick injury
+- People who have had a needle-stick injury, sharps or mucosal exposure

-Migrants from high-HCV prevalence regions (Egypt, Pakistan, Mediterranean and Eastern Europe, Africa and Asia).
+- Migrants from high hepatitis C prevalence regions (Egypt, Pakistan, Mediterranean and Eastern Europe, Africa and Asia).

 People with a history of injecting drug use